roseswe/conky-osl/README.md

 ## Network Monitoring

 The network statistics are currently hard coded (eth0).
 So if you have an other interface you must adapt (e.g sed) this to your environment!
+For a quick fix we provide the shell script "chg_lan.sh" that changes eth0 to your first available interface.
+The script creates a new file `conky-osl-fixedlan.conf` that can be used.

 ## Running Conky